daniyalkhan131/CrossValidation/README.md

 stratified kfold is like divide the data into folds having all representation of classes so it is better than k fold mwthods

+leave one out cross validation- in this first record or row is taken as test data and other for training then 2nd as test and remainig as training and so on and combine the full result after doing this for entire dataset, but we can work this if there are like 1000 rows but if 1 million then difficult when not to use this- dataset huge computational resource limited when have lot of parameters to test(like depth, estimators... in tress tech)

+disadv is low bias
+	and outdated, not used now